Truthful Mechanisms with Implicit Payment Computation: Multi-armed bandit mechanisms

+\begin{remark} \newUCB{} is deterministic.
+While not essential for Theorem~\ref{thm:MAB-exPost}, this fact confirms the intuition from~\cite{MechMAB-ec09} that the main obstacle for deterministic ex-post truthful MAB mechanisms is insufficient observable information to compute payments rather than ex-post monotonicity of an allocation rule. \end{remark}

 \newUCB{} maintains a set of active agents; initially all agents are active.
 For each round $t$, there is a \emph{designated agent} $i = 1+ (t \bmod{n})$.
 If this agent is active, then it is allocated.
-Else, an active agent is chosen at random and allocated.
+Else, an active agent is chosen (according to some fixed ordering on the agents) and allocated.
 For each agent $i$, lower and upper confidence bounds $(L_i,U_i)$ on the product $b_i\, \mu_i$ are maintained (recall that $\mu_i$ is the CTR of agent $i$).
 After each round, each agent is de-activated if its upper confidence bound is smaller than someone else's lower confidence bound.
 The pseudocode is in Algorithm~\ref{alg:ex-post-UCB}.